On the finiteness of quantum K-theory of a homogeneous space: The zastava space and the -function

-where $L_1^B$ is the cotangent line bundle at the first marked point of $\Mbar_{0,2}(X,d_B)$, and similarly for $L_1^P$.
-(The denominators are the K-theoretic top Chern classes of the normal bundles to the respective fixed loci.)
+Here $L_1^P$ is the cotangent line bundle at the first marked point of $\Mbar_{0,2}(G/P,d_P)$, and $L_1$ and $L'$ are the pullbacks of cotangent line bundles on $\Mbar_{0,2}(G/B,d^+_B)$ and $\Mbar_{0,1}(G/B,d^-_B)$, respectively.
+(The denominators are the K-theoretic top Chern classes of the normal bundles to the respective fixed loci, see e.g. \cite[\S2.6]{imt}.)